 What do Modi supporters say?

-Modi supporters sometimes refer to him as a hero or even God: for example Babu Bajrangi, currently serving life in prison for his role in the Naroda Patiya massacre, and disgraced former senior police officer D. G. Vanzara currently in jail for his role in several fake encounters.
+Modi supporters sometimes refer to him as a hero or even God: for example Babu Bajrangi, sentenced to life in prison for his role in the Naroda Patiya massacre (although currently out on bail), and disgraced former senior police officer D. G. Vanzara who spent many years in jail for his role in several fake encounters.
 Even when the language is less extreme, he is a "dynamic administrator", a "visionary", "principled" and "patriotic" (comments on articles critical of Modi here and here).
 The website of a Hindi news channel claims that Modi is "one of the most affable and sought after politicians in India".
 Most importantly, he is often referred to as the man behind the Gujarat miracle.